How Animals Survive Extreme Heat and Cold Weather Conditions in the Wild

 Some animals can go for days, even weeks, by storing water within their bodies for later use.
 Contrary to popular belief, it is not actual water that is stored in their bodies.

 When necessary, the fat can be used as a source of nourishment when no real food is available.
-During this process, water is also released, which can be absorbed and used by the bodies of both the camel and Gila Monster.
+During this process, water is also released, which can be absorbed and used by the bodies of both the camel and the Gila Monster.

 4) Kidney Function

-On a biological level, the adaption of specific organs like the kidneys in the bodies of desert animals allows them to use a lot less water.
+On a biological level, the adaptation of specific organs like the kidneys in the bodies of desert animals allows them to use a lot less water.
 In some animals, the kidneys are well adapted to prevent water loss.

 5) Oversized Ears